zedlopez/ifm/The Recipe Book.md

 		say "... flashback content...";
 		wait for any key.

-The "pause the game" phrase in the same extension offers a more dramatic pause that also clears the screen before printing new text.
+The `pause the game` phrase in the same extension offers a more dramatic pause that also clears the screen before printing new text.

 Cut-scenes are easy to implement but should be used sparingly, since players often get impatient with long uninteractive passages.
-A slightly more deluxe implementation might insert an interactive scene that simply happens to be set in the past, before going on with another scene set "now"; and, indeed, some IF abandons the idea of "now" entirely, presenting pieces in a non-chronological order and letting the player work out how the sequence works together.
+A slightly more deluxe implementation might insert an interactive scene that simply happens to be set in the past, before going on with another scene set `now`; and, indeed, some IF abandons the idea of `now` entirely, presenting pieces in a non-chronological order and letting the player work out how the sequence works together.

 The most challenging case to implement (though still not very hard) is the one where we remove the player from one scenario, let them play through a flashback with past possessions and clothing, and then restore them to the same situation they left, with all of the same possessions and clothing.
 [Pine 3] shows how to do this: the code to change the player's status is isolated at the end of the example, and might fruitfully be reused.
 [Pine 4] expands on the same idea by adding another flashback scene, demonstrating one that can be visited repeatedly and one that can be seen only once.